fighting332/improved_clothes_segmentation/README.md

 [1] Target: clothes segmentation

-[2] Background: Remove backgrond of clothes image and remove the hanger.
+[2] Background: Remove background of clothes image and remove the hanger.

 [3] Techniques: